romangalperin/2022-ona-assignments/project/ona-project.md

 filed until a definitive decision is made.
 Understanding the causes and the variation in the examination time can help reduce the backlog.

+### Advice networks

+In the process of examining applications, examiners sometimes consult with each other, and some of those consultations are recorded as part of the patent application file.
+These advice networks may expose the structure of knowledge exchange and learning at the USPTO.
+It is possible that certain (e.g., more or less central) positions in this advice networks correlate with and predict work processes and outcomes.

 ### Inequities among examiners

-The agency suspects—and has some indirect evidence—that examiners’ work, mobility across units, promotion across pay grades and attrition differ systematically by demographic characteristics.
+The agency suspects—and has some indirect evidence—that examiners’ work and attrition differ systematically by demographic characteristics.
 Of special concern are patterns related to examiner’s gender and race/ethnicity, not only because such differences may pose obvious ethical challenges, but also because they increase the risk of legal liability for the agency.
-The USPTO would like to understand what, if any, patterns in examiners’ work, mobility, promotion and attrition vary systematically by race and/or gender.
+The USPTO would like to understand what, if any, patterns in examiners’ work, *including differences in network position and differences in application processing time* vary systematically by race and/or gender.

 ## Team project